fluid-project/infusion-docs/src/documents/IoCReferences.md

 For a conventional IoC reference (of the style `<componentRef>` rather than the style `<iocss expression>`), a search is begun upwards from the site of the reference in the component tree to find the first component which matches the context name.
 The following diagram shows a possible such reference site in green:

+**NOTE**: The following diagram needs to be updated to reflect the Infusion 2.0 visibility rules

 ![IoC Reference Diagram](images/IoC-scope.svg "IoC Reference Diagram")

 The set of components which are in scope for resolution from this site are shown in yellow in this diagram.
 These are components which are either